bik1979/GetData_courseProject/README.md

 if you already have the dataset and don't want to download it again, just the folder *UCI HAR Dataset* the project folder.

-* The script will then perform the all the required operations and data transformations on the original data set and when it finishes, the tidy dataset `tidy_data_avg.txt` will be created in the same directory where the script is.
+* The script will then perform all the required operations and data transformations on the original data set and when it finishes, the tidy dataset `tidy_data_avg.txt` will be created in the same directory where the script is.

 * A code book for the generated dataset is available [here](CodeBook.md)

+* More details about the operations performed can be found on the script file and in the code book.